 The recurring theme here is that leveraging a user-centered outlook to digital product design offers a more effective, complete, and productive experience for the brand and end user alike, and this is where Digital Product Development Services must focus.

-Standing true to the above benefits of a user-centric design is the QuardioArm app that allows you to measure and record user’s blood pressure data.
+Standing true to the above benefits of user-centric design is the QuardioArm app that allows you to measure and record the user’s blood pressure data.
 This can then be shared with the family or doctor using the Qardio App, compatible with iOS and Android devices.

 Its user-centric design is a winner as it eliminates all the inconveniences that come with regular blood pressure monitoring, that too, without looking like a medical device.
 Its simple 3 step manual wrapped inside the cuff for the user to find it before the first use or doubling the use of the cuff as a protective sleeve is capable of fitting into a modern lifestyle.